BlEmoRe/blemore-common/README.md

 **Running the baseline code:**

 1. Download the data set from [Zenodo](https://zenodo.org/records/15096942)
-2. Extract OpenFace features from the videos and provide the path to the files, along with the train_metadata.csv in `src/baselines/simple/config_simple_baseline.py`
+2. Extract [OpenFace 2.2.0](https://github.com/TadasBaltrusaitis/OpenFace) features from the videos and provide the path to the files, along with the train_metadata.csv in
+   `src/baselines/simple/config_simple_baseline.py`
 3. Aggregate statistical features, and merge with metadata using the script `src/baselines/simple/aggregate_data.py`
 4. Create the dataset with label vectors using the script `src/baselines/simple/create_train_set.py`